 - In this example, we select Unique Identified Leads.

-You can follow the same steps to analyze another Metric data in the same chart.
-Adding another metric is especially useful when working with Formulas.
+You can follow the same steps to analyze another Metric in the same chart.
+Adding another metric is especially useful when you need to make a calculation using Formulas.
 Refer to Configuring Advanced Settings for instructions.

 To sign up for a free trial, click here.